-Scholz's team: key players in Germany's new government - KVIA
+Scholz's team: Key players in Germany's new government - KVIA

 Associated Press

-BERLIN (AP) — Olaf Scholz is expected to become Germany’s new chancellor on Wednesday at the head of a three-party coalition government, ending the 16-year era of outgoing Chancellor Angela Merkel.
-Scholz will lead a 17-member Cabinet — with one more minister than Merkel’s.
-Green co-leader Robert Habeck will become vice chancellor, heading an economy and climate ministry.
+BERLIN (AP) — Olaf Scholz has taken over as Germany’s new chancellor at the head of a three-party coalition government, ending the 16-year era of outgoing Chancellor Angela Merkel.
+Scholz will lead a 17-member Cabinet with one more minister than Merkel’s team.
+Green co-leader Robert Habeck will become vice chancellor.
+He will head an economy and climate ministry.
 The team of nine men and eight women includes Germany’s first female foreign and interior ministers.
-The co-leader of the environmentalist Greens will head the newly created Economy and Climate Ministry, and become vice chancellor.
+The co-leader of the environmentalist Greens will head the newly created Economy and Climate Ministry and become vice chancellor.
 The leader of the pro-business Free Democrats will hold the government’s purse strings as finance minister.